NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 (“Vendoring”: including your dependencies in your own project’s repository.
 Think `git add node_modules`.)

 Theoretically, Nix makes package repositories obsolete.
 Specifically: nixpkgs makes package repositories obsolete.
-More specifically: nixpkgs *is* a package repository.
+More specifically: nixpkgs *is* a package repository.[^1]

+[^1]: Ok *even more specifically*: it’s not a package repository as it doesn’t actually store any actual packages!
+It just stores a deterministic configuration for how to build those packages.
+So it’s a... “package recipe repository”?
+The point is, with Nix, the derivation (= recipe) might as well be the final package itself.
+Like for a program, the source code might as well be the binary: whether that’s true depends on your perspective and your star sign.

 Practically, most x-language-in-Nix ecosystems are bootstrapped by leveraging their respective existing package repositories.
 It’s easier for both maintainers and users to just copy all of NPM / Pip / ... into nixpkgs.
 Maintainers don’t need to worry about where to find each project, or when to update it.
 Users get a familiar environment.
 “Oh, this is like NPM / Pip / ..., but with different syntax.”